Zerro97/khuibeom.com/content/blog/javascript-fundamentals-scope.md

 > I find it useful to look at high level overview of things that I study, so I made above table of content component.
 You can come back here to refresh memory and remind overall goal of each sections.

-In this post, I will explain about Javascript scope.
+In this post, I will cover the first 3 sections (until Illustrating Lexical Scope).
 The first two sections will be a preparation step before we actually get to know more about the scope.
+The third section will be about lexical scope and understanding it through different metaphors.

-Each sections will build up from previous sections, so it will be useful to read from the begining.
+Also note that each sections will build up from previous sections, so it will be useful to read from the begining.

-Again, take your time and read through each section.
-Try to formulate your own mental model of how Javascript work!
+Before I get into the article, I would like to point out that it might take time to process the information that I present here.
+Personally, studying Javascript scope required more of formulating my own mental model than simply memorizing the concepts.
+While it might require more work, it will be worth taking time to understand the concept, because having right mental model at the back of the mind will help us in long run.

+Alright, enough with introduction.
+Let's get to main parts of the article.

 ## Value & Variable & Function
 In programming, value is the most fundamental unit of information.
 Value is used to maintain a state inside a program.
 In Javascript, we have two types of value: